Trader’s Notebook: S&P 500

 3:30 p.m.
 New York time

-Half an hour until the closing bell.
-The S&P 500 futures began to rise overnight and kept it up during the session, reaching a high today so far of 6050.
+Half an hour before the closing bell.
+The S&P 500 futures continued to rise during the session, reaching a higher high by a few a dollars.

 9:35 a.m.
 New York time.